Skip to Content

 How Much Does an RV Tankless Water Heater Cost?

-The average RV tankless water heater costs around $1,000-1300.
+The average RV tankless water heater costs around $1,000 – $1,300.
+For reference, a standard 10-gallon RV water heater costs around $800.

 How Do You Install An RV Tankless Water Heater?

 We’re glad you asked!
-While we haven’t installed one ourselves, our friends Tom and Caitlin Morton (Mortons on the Move) had a Truma AquaGo On-Demand Tankless RV Water Heater installed and they’ve got the details for you right here:
+While we haven’t installed one ourselves, our friends Tom and Caitlin Morton (Mortons on the Move) had a Truma AquaGo On-Demand Tankless RV Water Heater installed, and they’ve got the details for you right here:

 In the case of the Truma, it has to be professionally installed.
 Other on-demand RV water heaters may be self-installed… but, honestly, because you’re talking about the risk of a fire or flood, we highly recommend considering having a professional do the install, even if you COULD install it yourself.